 Moreover, American allies Japan and France leaned on the U.S. to stymie Vietnamese independence.
 Japan still needed the same raw materials from Indochina it had in 1940 and France wanted to at least hang on to the southern part of Vietnam.
 The U.S., in turn, needed both alliances.
 Japan was America’s main democratic-capitalist ally in Asia after WWII and the U.S. needed France to shore up NATO in Western Europe and fend off communism there.

-France had their hands full, meanwhile, putting down another colonial uprising in Algeria, just across the Mediterranean in North Africa.
+France had their hands full, meanwhile, putting down another colonial uprising in Algeria, just across the Mediterranean from France in North Africa.
 The Viet Minh were ruthless in their attempts to gain independence and unify Vietnam, with Ho’s generals torturing, slaughtering, drowning, and burying alive capitalists, landlords, Catholics, pro-French sympathizers, and even rival nationalists and communists.
 The Viet Minh military was called the PAVN or NVA, for North Vietnamese Army.
 NVA Commander Võ Nguyên Giáp, whose wife was beaten to death in a French prison, said his guerrilla army would be “everywhere and nowhere.”
 France warned the U.S. that if Vietnam went communist, the rest of the region would “fall like dominoes.”
 American commitment to Containment and Domino Theory trumped its commitment to supporting independence.
 France paid a steep price in its failed attempt to quash North Vietnamese independence in the First Indochina War (1946-54), losing over 75k troops — more than what the U.S. would lose in the Second Indochina War, known in Vietnam as the “American War” and in America as the Vietnam War.
-Foreshadowing America’s experience, French forces dropped Napalm on civilians, endured unpopularity and protest at home, listened to a revolving door of their own generals announce they were on the verge of victory, tried to turn the fighting over to Vietnamese allies, and sometimes burned villages and raped women to retaliate against the Viet Minh.
+Foreshadowing America’s experience, French forces dropped napalm on civilians, endured unpopularity and protest at home, listened to a revolving door of their own generals announce they were on the verge of victory, tried to turn the fighting over to Vietnamese allies, and sometimes burned villages and raped women to retaliate against the Viet Minh.
 Ultimately, though, they capitulated after a nine-year struggle — the same length as the escalated part of America’s war in the South (1964-73).